jengalas/bwaf-bbw/_programs/friends.md

       link_text: ''
   - template: text-block
     text_block: >-
-      <p>Our last friends event was held in Los Angeles, October 2022.
-This
+      <p>Our last friends event was held in April touring Eagle + West,
-      event featured a private tour of "The Grand" by Frank Gehry.
-The next Friends event will be in New York City this spring- stay tuned!</p>
+      developed by Brookfield Properties and located in Greenpoint Landing's waterfront.
+Friends went on a behind the scenes tour of OMA's iconic buildings, lead by lead architect Jason Long.
+The tour was joined by the amenities interior designers from Marmol Radziner.&nbsp;</p>
     section_break: false
     include_left-hand_column_text_: false
     lefthand_text: